2022 Blossom Trail Poster

 Plum Blossoms are white.
 At least two varieties will be planted in an orchard for cross pollination.
 Over 200 varieties are grown commercially.
 Harvested in June to late September.

-Apricot Blossoms have pink petals.
+Apricot Blossoms have white petals, sometimes with hints of pink.
 Fewer than 12 varieties are grown commercially.
 Harvest season lasts two to three weeks during mid to late May.